EvoLib/evo-lib/README.md

 EvoSim is intended for experiments where the population and the persistent world are part of the evolutionary process.
 The current simulations:

-- **Foraging** – agents compete for shared resources while energy, reproduction, sensor parameters, and population size evolve continuously.
+- **Foraging** – agents compete for shared resources while sensor parameters evolve while energy, reproduction, and population size change continuously.

 - **Predator-Prey** – two independently evolving populations create reciprocal selection pressure through pursuit, escape, survival, and reproduction.